alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 [blog]: http://asquera.de/opensource/2012/11/25/elasticsearch-pre-flight-checklist/#avoiding-split-brain

-### Manual repointing of LogStash to logs-elasticsearch cluster
+### Manual repointing of Logstash to logs-elasticsearch cluster

-Currently logstash (logging-1.management) talks only to logs-elasticsearch-cluster (which is mapped through a dns entry to logs-elasticsearch-1.management) for sending logs.
+Currently Logstash (logging-1.management) talks only to logs-elasticsearch-cluster (which is mapped through a dns entry to logs-elasticsearch-1.management) for sending logs.

-If logs-elasticsearch-1.management is not available, we need to tell logstash on logging-1 to send its syslog data to a different elasticsearch node.
+If logs-elasticsearch-1.management is not available, we need to tell Logstash on logging-1 to send its syslog data to a different elasticsearch node.
 This is done by changing the /etc/hosts file on logging-1.management